-For the safety and security of our school and to prevent unauthorized individuals from entering the school, the main entrance to Goosehill Primary School is equipped with a closed circuit television system and is manned by Security Officer at all times.
+For the safety and security of our school and to prevent unauthorized individuals from entering the school, the main entrance to Goosehill Primary School is equipped with a closed circuit television system and is manned by a Security Officer at all times.
 All entrances to the building, including the main entrance, are locked when students are in the building.
+Please understand, that visitors and other programs involving parents may continue to be limited due to COVID restrictions.